-After being executed for murder, Callum Lynch (Fassebender) wakes up in Abstergo, the modern day face of the Ancient Knights Templar Order.
-There, under the supervision of scientist Sophia (Cotillard) and her father (Jeremy Irons), Callum is forced to relive the memories of his ancestors, namely Aguilar, a member of the Assassin’s Order in 1492 Spain as the Templers seek the “Apple Of Eden”, a device that will finally give them the power to destroy mankind’s free will.
+After being executed for murder, Callum Lynch (Fassebender) wakes up in Abstergo, the modern day face of the ancient Knights Templar Order.
+There, under the supervision of scientist Sophia (Cotillard) and her father (Jeremy Irons), Callum is forced to relive the memories of his ancestors, namely Aguilar, a member of the Assassin’s Order in 1492 Spain.
+Through him, the Templers seek the “Apple Of Eden”, a device that will finally give them the power to destroy mankind’s free will.

 Assassin’s Creed winds its way down to a finale where the past and the present sort of merge in a clumsy way, only slightly redeemed by the quality of the fight choreography, which is pretty much the films only saving grace.
 The ending is a real “Um, how do we close this off?” affair, where the production team seem more concerned with setting up a sequel than crafting an engaging climax.
 The credits are a relief when they come, providing a chuckle with some of the lyrics to “He Says He Needs Me” that plays over them: “That ain’t right”.

 The chemistry between Fassbender and Cotillard, so vital to this kind of film, so important in making Macbeth such an engrossing experience, is lacking here, to put it mildly.
 Fassbender is somewhat committed to his role and gives it a bit of effort, but Cotillard looks lost, like she’s just here for the director and the leading man.
 This was apparently a bit of a passion project for Fassbender, a fan of the games, which might explain why he is more into it, especially in terms of the physical aspects of the part, but Cotillard doesn’t seem interested in what’s going on around her all that much, like one of the mindless zombies who have been in the Animus a bit too long.